 This procedure must be performed while the outboard motor is in the water.
-A flushing attachment or test tank can be used.

-If the boat is not equipped with a tachometer for the outboard motor, use a diagnostic tachometer for this procedure.
-Results may vary depending on whether testing is conducted with the flushing attachment, in a test tank, or with the outboard motor in the water.
+Inspect the engine idle speed using the meter that is equipped on the boat.
+Results may vary depending on whether testing is conducted with the outboard motor in the water.

-- Start the engine and allow it to warm up fully in neutral until it is running smoothly. - (2) Once the engine has warmed up, verify whether the idle speed is set to specification.
-For idle speed specifications, see page 15.
-If you have difficulty verifying the idle speed, or the idle speed requires adjustment, consult a Yamaha dealer or other qualified mechanic.
+- Start the engine and allow it to warm up fully in neutral until it is running smoothly. - (2) Inspect the engine idle speed.
+If the engine idle speed is out of specification, consult a Yamaha dealer or other qualified mechanic.